istresearch/scrapy-cluster/docs/topics/rest/quickstart.rst

 **Terminal 2:**

-Curl the basic endpoint of the cluster.
+Curl the basic endpoint of the component.

 ::